 There is no one-size-fits-all answer.
 The best way to obtain an estimate is to speak with an experienced attorney for a rear-end collision case who can review the details of your situation.

-What If I Already Got a Settlement Offer?
+What If I Already Got a Settlement Offer After My Richmond Accident?

 It might seem tempting to accept a fast offer from the insurance company.
 But be careful.
 These early offers are often very low and made before the full extent of your injuries is known.
 Once you accept, you typically can’t go back for more, even if your condition worsens.